 Osteoblastomas, which usually affect young adults, are fast-growing tumors whose main symptom is pain.
 They are quite rare, accounting for less than 1 percent of primary bone tumors.

 Smaller than osteoblastomas, osteoid osteomas occur most commonly in those between the ages of 4 and 25.
 They can be quite painful, particularly at night.
 Men are three times more likely than woman to be affected.

-Causes of Vertebral Tumors
+What Causes Vertebral Tumors?

-Signs of Vertebral Tumors
+Vertebral Tumors Symptoms

-Signs of vertebral tumors may include:
+Some symptoms of vertebral tumors may include: